 The Cultural Studies course helps students to develop themselves as people, and to understand themselves and others.
 It encourages students to be active citizens and to have a positive and lifelong effect on the local, national and international community.
-The course draws together themes from personal, social, health, religious and citizenship education.
+The course is taught thematically, drawing together themes from personal, social, health, religious and citizenship education.

 By the end of KS3 students will have covered themes from the RE, Citizenship and PSHE curriculum.
 Through the themes taught, students develop skills and knowledge that will empower them when making decisions.